Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 Binding a device

 Some products need to be associated with a user account for normal operation (e.g. a home security camera that uploads videos to a user’s cloud account).
 Other products may not necessarily be associated with a user account (e.g. a music speaker that can be used by any user on the local network).
-In either case, the Cirrent cloud needs to know whether a device has already been claimed, and should no longer show up in the list of nearby discoverable devices.
+In either case, the Cirrent cloud needs to know whether a device has already been bound, and should no longer show up in the list of nearby discoverable devices.

 Devices are discoverable in the Cirrent cloud whenever SoftAP is running, and vice versa.
 Devices are discoverable when they are first powered up.
 A device is never discoverable when it is on a user’s private Wi-Fi network.
 If a device had previously been on a user’s private network, but can no longer join that network, it is up to you to decide whether it should become discoverable again on reboot, or if the user needs to take some action to put it back in onboarding mode (e.g. pressing a SoftAP button on the device).
 If the device has been bound to a user’s account, it is never discoverable unless the user takes some explicit action (in the app or on the device) to reset the device into onboarding mode.